freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/issue-tracker.md

 Working on this project will involve you writing your code using one of the following methods:

-- Clone <a href='https://github.com/freeCodeCamp/boilerplate-project-issuetracker/'>this GitHub repo</a> and complete your project locally.
+- Clone <a href='https://github.com/freeCodeCamp/boilerplate-project-issuetracker/' target='_blank'>this GitHub repo</a> and complete your project locally.
 - Use <a href="https://repl.it/github/freeCodeCamp/boilerplate-project-issuetracker">this repl.it starter project</a> to complete your project.
 - Use a site builder of your choice to complete the project.
 Be sure to incorporate all the files from our GitHub repo.